Disc Golf at the campus

 Although the layout is good and challenging the lack of elevation is noticeable.
 It's not vast but during play it feels like something is missing.

-The course-area still has a lot of potential to grow and modify.
+Other Thoughts: The course-area still has a lot of potential to grow and modify.

 Definitely an advisable course for beginners as well as advanced players.